 On Sept.
-8, I did participate in a nonviolent protest before the house of Acting Immigrations and Customs Enforcement (ICE) director Tony Pham.
-ICE did not exist before 2003, and in its short lifespan the federal agency has had a hand in some of the worst human rights abuses in my lifetime, from the forced separation of thousands of children from their parents at the border to forced sterilization of migrant women.
+8, I did participate in a nonviolent protest before the house of acting Immigrations and Customs Enforcement director Tony Pham.
+ICE did not exist before 2003, and in its short life span, the federal agency has had a hand in some of the worst human rights abuses in my lifetime, from the forced separation of thousands of children from their parents at the border to the forced sterilization of migrant women.

 Pham is also a Vietnamese refugee, a fact used by the Trump administration as cover for said human rights abuses.
 So I joined a protest to reclaim that narrative: You don’t get to use the stories of my community as a cover for violence.

 I want Philadelphians to know that what is happening to me is an attempt to criminalize nonviolent peaceful protest.
 I believe this arrest was an attempt to silence and intimidate me, and my community, people of the Viet diaspora, Asian Americans, and immigrants broadly, from doing what we need to do as active citizens: speak truth to power.

 Ultimately, I hold the Philadelphia Police Department and Police Commissioner Danielle Outlaw responsible for participating in this retaliatory arrest.
 Local law enforcement should not assist the dirty work of Trump-appointed officials seeking to use public dollars to settle personal vendettas.

 Unfortunately for Mr. Pham, his plan has backfired.
 Instead of intimidating, he has only emboldened.
 Instead of deterring, he has only exposed to many more people even more ways our immigration officers have abused their power.